-(b) An agreement between the Independent State of Papua New Guinea and Rio Tinto provides for the deferral of income tax payable of K6,759,000 in respect of the 1989 year until certain criteria have been met following successful recommencement of operations.

-(c) The future income tax benefit relating to tax losses has not been brought to account because their realisation is not probable.
-Available tax losses carried forward amount to K133,138,267 (2012: K125,965,574).
+- (b) An agreement between the Independent State of Papua New Guinea and Rio Tinto provides for the deferral of income tax payable of K6,759,000 in respect of the 1989 year until certain criteria have been met following successful recommencement of operations. - (c) The future income tax benefit relating to tax losses has not been brought to account because their realisation is not probable. - Available tax losses carried forward amount to K118,594,685 (2010: K114,078,545).

-Βοι Igainville Copper Limited year ended 31 December 2013 2013 K'000 2012 K'000
+Bougainville Copper Limited year ended 31 December 2011 2011 K'000 2010 K'000

 5. Exchange fluctuation

-(a) The net exchange gain/(loss) reflected in earnings arising from financial assets:
+(a) The net exchange gain/(loss) reflected in earnings arising

-Gain/(loss 494 (227)

-494 (227)
+from financial assets:

+Gain - 5,477

+Loss (1,388) (5,898)

+(1,388) (421)

 (b) Foreign currency amounts included in current assets, non-current assets, current liabilities and non-current liabilities that are not effectively hedged are:

-Current assets 13,394 1,096
+Current assets 6,494 4,491

-Non-current assets 105,396 99,895
+Non-current assets 90,246 128,797

-Current liabilities 16 , 15
+Current liabilities 15 -

 Non-current liabilities - -

 Kina equivalent of Australian dollars

-6. Liabilities
+6. Liabilities Trade payables

-de payables

 (a) Current

+Provision for care and maintenance 831 831

-Trade creditors 16 15
+Trade creditors 15 -

-Related corporations (note 17) 3,704 4,286
+Related corporations (note 18) 10,386 2,518

-(1.)
-3,720 4,301
+11,232 3,349

-(b) Non-current 4 5 4 7 4 5 1 7
+(b) Non-current

 Other payables 4,517 4,517

 Payables that have been carried forward since the suspension of mining operations have been classified as non-current liabilities, as the directors consider they are unlikely to be settled within the following year.

-Pro visions
+Aged trade payables that are no longer considered payable have been written back.

-Provision for compensation
+Provision for compensation, rehabilitation and stabilisation 22,073 22,073

+The company has a provision for compensation, rehabilitation and stabilisation for which it may be liable as a consequence of cessation of operations.
+The directors consider that the provision held of K22.07 million is adequate to cover claims for which the company may be liable. ı

+7. Held to maturity financial assets

-Opening balance 22,073 22,073
+Opening balance - 36,210

-Provision raised and recognised during the year Provision written back - (8,160) -
+Interest received - 637

+Retirement of held to maturity financial assets - (46,603)

+Additions to held to maturity financial assets - 4,378

+Exchange gains/(losses) - 5,378

-Closing balance 13,913 22,073
+Closing balance -

-The company has provided for compensation to landowner groups affected by the company's mine operations, based on known obligations.

-Provision had previously been made for rehabilitation and stabilisation costs for which the company has no current legal or constructive obligation based on its latest review.
-Accordingly, the provision balance has been adjusted in the current year.

-For the reason set out in Note 1 (b), obligations, if any, in relation to other compensation, rehabilitation and stabilisation connected to the mine